The sun is very bright, and the birds are singing loud today. I really appreciate these days when I can actually write outside.

 I really love traditional writing.
 It is my form of escaping from technology.
 Here in the middle of the park I can take a break from social media and keyboard, and enjoy my simple existence.
 It is a luxury to just exist in our modern society, and I am very grateful for the moments like this.

 Looking back at the person I used to be I remember how afraid I was of solitude.
 It's like I am a whole new person now...

 I spent major part of my childhood alone, and I never truly enjoyed it.
 I used to play games where I had many friends, sing songs while swinging imagining there were crowds of people listening to me, and I was dreaming that one day all of this would come true.

 But time went by and I slowly started to realize, that I actually felt more comfortable being alone.
 I had such a loud and rich "inner world" that constantly kept me occupied with thoughts and ideas, that I rarely experienced boredom.

 I was a little bit ashamed of myself at first.
-My introversion most likely started from a thought that there is no one who will ever understand me, because even I struggled to understand myself at times.
-And I know it sounds dark, but honestly I feel like it's true in a way.
+My introversion most likely started from a thought that there was no one who would ever understand me, because even I struggled to understand myself at times.
+And I know it sounds dark, but honestly I feel like it's still true in a way.
 Nobody would have understood me, because at the end of the day each one of us is alone to certain extent, and it's inevitable part of human's existence.
 We do feel lonely and we all have things we don't share with others and perhaps are even ashamed of.